 - Light the sage leaves or bundle and allow it to burn actively for a few moments in the fire proof bowl.
 Normally the burn process will end naturally, but sometimes you have to blow it out for safety.
 Often times the sage will need to be reignited multiple times to complete the process.

 - Allow the smoke to rise.
-Use a feather or hand held fan to waft the smoke.
+Use a feather or hand held fan to waft the smoke in each direction, from the floor up to the ceiling, into every corner, window, doorway and around you.
+Do each desired room or area in the above fashion.

 - Close all windows and doors.